Simple Graphics [1/15]

 Hint 1

-Since the lines connect disc centers, disc function calls have to use the same coordinates as given in the the line function call.
+Since the lines connect disc centers, disc procedure calls have to use the same coordinates as given in the the line procedure call.

 Hint 2